-This parameter determines how often to plant an I frame in the video stream.
+Determine how often to plant an I frame.
 The shorter the duration, the more likely you will get better video quality, but at the cost of higher network bandwidth consumption.
 Select the intra frame period from the following durations: 1/4 second, 1/2 second, 1 second, 2 seconds, 3 seconds, and 4 seconds.